LunaticSatyr/My-first-C-project/README.md

-TLDR: admin name: "a", password: "b"; student name and password in the CSV file.
+TLDR: admin name: "a", password: "b"; student name and password at lines 2372-2405 in the source code.

 # My first C++ project
 A student enrolment and management system